 If your readers get bored while reading your plan you’ll never get their monetary support.
 Keep your business plan concise, exciting, and to-the-point.
 For starters, it should only be between 20-30 pages long.
 Add a few formatting tricks to make it easier on the eye.

 Break up your points with headers and subheads that pop out to the reader.
 Use bullet points instead of big blocky paragraphs.
 Add a few colorful charts, tables, and graphs when you know that your point will be better communicated visually.
 Don’t go overboard, but do be sensitive to your readers’ attention spans.

 Not mentioning your team

 Investors know that an unoriginal concept executed by a great team often has a better chance of succeeding.
 This is compared to a fantastic new concept in the hands of a weak and inexperienced team.
 No matter how big or small your food truck business, include a description of all of your key team members.
-Spend some time presenting all the credits and experiences, so you can assure your readers that the company is in good hands and on its way to success.
+Spend some time presenting all the credits and experiences of each member.
+This can assure your readers that the company is in good hands and on its way to success.

 Now that we’ve provided you some information about why write a business plan and what to avoid when developing your food truck business plan…get out there and get it written.

 Do you have any other reasons a prospective food truck owner should answer when thinking, “Why write a business plan?”
 We’d love to hear your thoughts.
 Share your thoughts on this topic in the comment section, our food truck forum or social media.
 Facebook | Twitter